 This pattern means one template works across dev, staging, and production.
 The template defines the shape of your infrastructure.
 The parameters file defines the specifics for each environment.
 Keep templates in source control.
 Keep parameters files in source control.
 Never hard‑code secrets: use Azure Key Vault references in parameter files to pull secrets at deploy time.

+The simplest way to deploy a template is using the Azure CLI: az deployment group create --resource-group myRG --template-file main.json --parameters @dev.parameters.json.
 This validates the template before deploying.
 If there is a syntax error or an invalid resource property, it tells you before any resources are created.
-Run with --what-if to preview the changes without actually deploying.
-That flag is genuinely useful before touching production.

-Bicep is a domain-specific language that compiles to ARM JSON.
+ARM templates vs Bicep: Bicep is a domain-specific language that compiles to ARM JSON.
 It has cleaner syntax, better type safety, and much less verbosity.
 If you are starting fresh in 2024, Bicep is the way to go.
 ARM JSON is still the underlying format and everything here applies conceptually to Bicep.
-But you write a lot less to achieve the same thing.
-Microsoft treats Bicep as the primary authoring experience now, with ARM JSON as the compilation target.

 For teams on Terraform, the same infrastructure-as-code principles apply.
 ARM templates and Bicep are Azure-native.
 Terraform is cloud-agnostic.
 Pick what fits your organisation's existing toolchain.